Bottom line — you risk exposing credentials any time…

 Suppose we want to set an extension attribute from a user device.

-Maybe you would like to ask students what grade and school they attend and write those to extension attributes or add them to a group in Jamf.
-That information might be very useful when scoping policies and profiles.
-You might be tempted to present the users with a form to ask for the information and then write it up to Jamf Pro using the API.
+Maybe you would like to ask students what grade and school they attend and write those to extension attributes.
+Or maybe you will ask your users some other questions and use the data to add them to some groups you’ll use to scope policies and profiles.
+You might be tempted to present the users with a form to ask for the information and then write it up to Jamf Pro extension attributes using the API.

 There are so many inventive applications for these techniques, and they’re really good… except for the direct API call part.
-Jamf Pro’s ability to limit the permissions of an API user is better than that of other MDMs, most of which offer no way to limit the permissions of an API user, but even in Jamf, you can’t say, “Give this API user permissions only to update the value for this extension attribute and only on this computer”.
-If you give a user write access to computers, it can write anything to any computer, and you’ll probably be giving it write to users and extension attributes too since a computer payload has to interact with those areas as well.
+Jamf Pro’s ability to limit the permissions of an API user is better than most MDMs, many of which don’t offer a way to limit the permissions of an API user at all.
+But even in Jamf, you can’t say something like, “Give this API user permissions only to update the value for this specific extension attribute and only on their own computer”.
+If you give an API user write access to computers, it can write anything to any computer, and you’ll probably be giving it write to users and extension attributes too since a computer payload has to interact with those areas as well.
 Same for mobile devices.

 Approach Number 2: Find Another Way